korpling/pepperModules-GenericXMLModules/README.md

 ### Properties

-The table ? contains an overview of all usable properties to customize the behaviour of this pepper module.
+The following table contains an overview of all available properties to customize the behaviour of this pepper module.
 The following section contains a brief description to each single property and describes the resulting differences in the mapping to the salt model.

 Some of the here described properties use for their values a small subset of the XPath language for addressing nodes in the xml document to import.
 This subset contains possibilities to address element-nodes, text-nodes and attribute-nodes in just a simple way via following the descendant axis.
 The descendant axis can only be used by the shortcut syntax represented by a '/' for a direct descendant and '//' for any descendants.
 The other axes and predicates as well are not yet supported.
 The following tables show the use of the supported XPath subset.